bennymeg/Fabrication-Toolkit/README.md

 ## Options

+Options can be set in the dialog that appears when the plugin is invoked.
+They are saved in a file called `fabrication-toolkit-options.json` in the project directory so that they are remembered between invocations of the plugin.

 ### ① Include Component Part Number in Production Files
 Add an 'LCSC Part #'* field with the LCSC component part number to the symbol's fields property.